Sparksbox

 What Actually Works (Because Nobody's Doing It)

 Authority media strategy.
 Publications like stupidDOPE, MG Magazine, and Marijuana Ventures have become the de facto earned media channels for cannabis.
 Brands getting featured in these publications are winning visibility that paid ads can't buy.
-Yet most cannabis brands don't have a single relationship with these outlets.
+Yet most regulated brands don't have a single relationship with these outlets.

 AI-powered brand discovery.
-As AI agents become the way consumers shop, cannabis brands are invisible.
+As AI agents become the way consumers shop, regulated brands are invisible.
 Your product doesn't show up in AI recommendations because AI models were trained on data that treats cannabis like a contraband.
 But savvy brands are using semantic SEO and authority content to change that.
 It's working.
 Most brands have no idea it exists.

 Compliant influencer networks.
 The brands that are scaling aren't partnering with random TikTok creators.
 They're building structured ambassador programs with compliance documentation built in from day one.
 It takes longer.
 It's boring.
 It works.